 - Be sure to use the words “fake,” “counterfeit,” or “not authentic” in your claim to Amazon.

 - If everything goes well, the platform will remove the hijacker’s listing within a couple of days.

 How to monitor my Amazon listings for hijackers?

 How to protect Amazon listings from hijackers?
 Unfortunately, you cannot prevent hijackers from trying to damage your business.
-However, you can react promptly and efficiently to all their malicious actions by tracking your Amazon product listings and receiving instant alerts of any listing violation, listing hijacking on Amazon, and unauthorized changes.
+However, you can react promptly and efficiently to all their malicious actions by tracking your product listings and receiving instant alerts of any listing violation, listing hijacking on AMZ, and unauthorized changes.
 This is where SellerSonar comes in, securing you from all the black hat tricks.

-How to prevent Amazon listing hijacking?
+How to prevent AMZ listing hijacking?
 SellerSonar immediately sends you notifications of any changes to the Amazon listing or crucial account metrics.
 It includes the following common issues: listing hijacking, adding prohibited words to your product description, changing titles, manipulating reviews, and many other threats.

 Try SellerSonar’s 29-day free trial and start protecting your listings today.